itsmillertim3/perform2021/cloudmigration/content/01_lab_1/03_host_view/index.md

 ![image](../../../assets/images/lab1-hostlist.png)

-:boom: **TECHNICAL NOTE**: This host has this name since we added the option to set it during the OneAgent install process.  `/bin/sh Dynatrace-OneAgent-Linux-1.207.184.sh --set-host-name=monolith`  This is just [one of the ways](https://www.dynatrace.com/support/help/how-to-use-dynatrace/hosts/configuration/set-custom-host-names-in-dynamic-environments/) to customize host naming.
+💥 **TECHNICAL NOTE**: This host has this name since we added the option to set it during the OneAgent install process.  `/bin/sh Dynatrace-OneAgent-Linux-1.207.184.sh --set-host-name=monolith`  This is just [one of the ways](https://www.dynatrace.com/support/help/how-to-use-dynatrace/hosts/configuration/set-custom-host-names-in-dynamic-environments/) to customize host naming.

 On host page, you will see basic infrastructure information for the host.